fish-shell/fish-shell/doc_src/cmds/status.rst

 Notes
 -----

-For backwards compatibility each subcommand can also be specified as a long or short option.
+For backwards compatibility most subcommands can also be specified as a long or short option.
 For example, rather than ``status is-login`` you can type ``status --is-login``.
-The flag forms are deprecated and may be removed in a future release (but not before fish 3.0).
+The flag forms are deprecated and may be removed in a future release (but not before fish 4.0).

 You can only specify one subcommand per invocation even if you use the flag form of the subcommand.